Documentation

 Options

---format, -fExport format: curl (free), postman, insomnia, har (Pro)
+--format, -fExport format: curl, postman, insomnia, har (all free!)

 --output, -oOutput file path